IchigyouRurii/jingluo.github.io/index.md

 <br/>Welcome to my personal website!
 I am currently a research assistant at the Shenzhen Institutes of Advanced Technology (SIAT), Chinese Academy of Sciences (CAS), where I work under the supervision of Prof. [Min Yang](https://minyang.me/).
 Previously, I earned my bachelor's degree in Mathematics from Shandong University.
 My primary research interests lie in the field of Natural Language Processing (NLP).

+## News
+[2024.09]One paper has been accepted by Findings of EMNLP 2024!

 ## Experience
 - 2022.04 - 2023.01, Research Internship, Shandong University, advised by Prof. [Feng Liu](https://liufeng.mysxl.cn/).
 - 2023.02 - 2023.10, Research Internship, Shanghai Jiao Tong University, advised by Prof. [Weiran Huang](https://www.weiranhuang.com/).